Caffeine / magnesium salicylate Side Effects

 8. Hartley TR, Lovallo WR, Whitsett TL "Cardiovascular effects of caffeine in men and women."
 Am J Cardiol 93 (2004): 1022-6

 9. Clementz GL, Dailey JW "Psychotropic effects of caffeine."
 Am Fam Physician 37 (1988): 167-72

 10. Sawynok J "Pharmacological rationale for the clinical use of caffeine."
 Drugs 49 (1995): 37-50

-Not all side effects for caffeine / magnesium salicylate may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of caffeine / magnesium salicylate may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about caffeine/magnesium salicylate

 - Support Group